Choosing a web design agency is the most important decision you'll make about your website.

 You'll also want to look at examples of their past work, case studies, testimonials and reviews.

 Something that comes up a lot is clients looking for a design agency that has experience in their industry, or an agency that exclusively does websites for their sector.

 Lots of people feel that this is a good way of making sure that your web designers understand you and your business, but in fact, it can cause big problems.

-Web design isn’t like creating a product, you actively don’t want every one to be the same - because even two companies in the exact same industry aren’t exactly the same.
+Web design isn't like creating a product, you actively don't want every one to be the same - because two companies in the exact same industry aren't identical.
 Your company is unique, and your website needs to be too.

 An agency that only designs for your sector is likely going to have a checklist of "things you'll need".
 They aren't likely to have much flexibility or the inspiration to think outside the brief, come up with new, exciting ideas, or find ways for you to stand out - because they've done this all before, many times over.

 Another thing to watch out for is websites that all start looking similar.